msawan2/DEAForChineseFactories/README.md

 Output: Gross Industrial Output Value (GIOV) (in 100 million RMB)

 A linear model was constructed and solved for in both Python (Pyomo) and Excel (Solver).
-Following are the objective function, decision variables, constraint:
+Following are the objective function, decision variables and constraints:

 Objective: Maximize the calculation of the weighted output scores to yield a solution for the linear program.
 The greater the output score, the higher the overall efficiency score as calculated by the output scores divided by the input scores.